 Why?
 Because many complex infrastructures we study treat uncertainty with respect to different types of errors as useful information.
 As Paul Schulman puts it, uncertainty isn’t the lack of information; it is itself a kind of information about where the socio-technical systems is in real time as a system:

-In nuclear power plants, commercial aviation (including air traffic control systems), as well as other critical infrastructures, a distinctive form of error management has been a framework for high reliability.
-For these organizations the inverse of knowledge is not ignorance or uncertainty – it’s error.
-They identify and categorize uncertainty in relation to specific errors in decisions and actions they seek to avoid in order to preclude outcomes that are surrounded by not only organizational but societal dread.
+In nuclear power plants, commercial aviation (including air traffic control systems), as well as other critical infrastructures, a distinctive form of error management has been a framework for high reliability. . .It is in particular oriented to knowledge-based performance failures.
+For high reliability organizations, the inverse of knowledge is not ignorance or uncertainty – it is error.
+They identify and categorize uncertainty in relation to specific errors in decisions and actions they seek to avoid in order to preclude outcomes that can lead to catastrophic consequences and are also surrounded by societal dread.

 –Yet for all these nuances, “error” continues to be treated as Bad in much of the literature on Safety Culture.